Rameshmamuduru/Terraform-Zero-advanced/terrafrom_modules.md

 | **Registry / Remote module**    | Modules shared from Terraform Registry or GitHub                   | `terraform-aws-modules/vpc/aws`             |

 **how to use module**

-  1. call the module that you are going to use in you project. module "module_name" {
+  1. call the module that you are going to use in you project **
+                                                      module "module_name" {
                                                       source = "path_of_of_the_module"
-     }
+                                                     }**

      and pass the values need to be pass in above code block only
-  2. Or you can create file called terraform.tfvars and pass the required values from this file and do apply the code.
+  3. Or you can create file called terraform.tfvars and pass the required values from this file and do apply the code.